 19. The Technical Secretary shall keep an Attendance Record for the Workgroup meetings and circulate the Attendance Record with the Action Notes after each meeting.
 This will be attached to the final Workgroup report.

-20. The Workgroup membership can be amended from time to time by the Grid Code Review Panel and the Chairperson of the Workgroup.
+20. The Workgroup membership can be amended from time to time by the Grid Code Review Panel / Distribution Code Review Panel and the Chairperson of the Workgroup.

 Terms of Reference Version Control